How to Output Data Formats in C# with IronBarcode

 i += 1

 Another property of the BarcodeResult object that users can access is the barcode's coordinates, including X1, Y1, and X2, Y2, as well as its Height and Width within an image file or document.
-These properties prove to be very useful when users need to retrieve information about the barcode's location and dimensions.
+These properties are useful when users need to retrieve information about the barcode's location and dimensions.
+This spatial information is crucial for applications that require precise positioning, such as automated document processing, quality control systems, or when implementing crop regions for optimized barcode scanning.

 using IronSoftware.Drawing;